Student Performance Data

 Although not required, students are encouraged to participate in experiential learning activities such as community engagement, independent study (research) and/or internships, including on-campus and off-campus collaborations with external organizations.

-Internship locations include: VA Office of the Chief Medical Examiner (OCME), Prince George’s County Police Department, Milwaukee County Medical Examiner, VCU Department of Forensic Science
+Recent internship locations include: VA Office of the Chief Medical Examiner (OCME), Chesterfield County Police Department, Baltimore Police Department, as well as within the VCU Department of Forensic Science.

 Students Placed Into Internships and Independent Studies